muraliguntakal/AnythingPath/README.md

 * have a whole bunch of use within Salesforce
 * display errors, including validation rule errors
 * update the path if you do "edit" on the record detail (except in communities, where there's no streaming API)
+* verify that your field in app builder is actually a field, and shows an angry red error message if the field isn't found :)

 ###Doesn't

 * verify that it's actually a picklist field
-* verify that it's actually a field at all :)
 * deal with record types where only some picklist values are there
 * have the fields or "guidance for success" stuff that real sales path has
 * come with any guarantees from Salesforce or support from me.
 Treat this as code you found laying beside the road.

 ##AnythingBoard

 ###Does

 * show the stags, in the order of the picklist